Frédéric Maurice de La Tour d'Auvergne, Duc de Bouillon: Life

 Born in Sedan, Ardennes, he was the son of Henri de La Tour d'Auvergne, Duke of Bouillon, Prince of Sedan, and Elisabeth of Orange-Nassau.
 His brother was the renowned Turenne, Marshal of France.
 Raised as a Protestant, he received a military education in Holland under his uncles, Maurice of Nassau-Orange, and Frederick Henry, Prince of Orange.

 He became Duke of Bouillon, and Prince of Sedan, Jametz, and Raucourt (now in Ardennes, France) at the death of his father in 1623.
 He was appointed governor of Maastricht in the United Provinces in 1629.
 In 1634 he married Countess Eleonora van Berg's-Heerenberg (French: Éléonore de Bergh), under whose influence he converted to Catholicism.

-In 1635 the Duke of Bouillon came into the service of King Louis XIII of France, and was appointed maréchal de camp (brigadier general).
+In 1635 the Duke of Bouillon came into the service of King Louis XIII, and was appointed maréchal de camp (brigadier general).
 He was deprived of his offices in the United Provinces after engaging in negotiations with Spain (the arch-enemy of the United Provinces) in 1637.

 Along with the Louis de Bourbon, comte de Soissons, he conspired against Cardinal Richelieu, and with the support of Spanish troops he and the comte de Soissons defeated the French royal troops sent after them at the Battle of La Marfée, outside of Sedan, in 1641.

 Later he submitted to King Louis XIII and Richelieu, and he was promoted to the rank of lieutenant general in command of the French army of Italy (1642).
 Having again conspired against Richelieu with Cinq-Mars, he was arrested in Casale Italy, and was released only when his wife threatened to open Sedan to the Spaniards (1642).
 During this misfortune, he promised to cede the strategic border principalities of Sedan and Raucourt to France.

 In 1650 he joined the Fronde, and was one of its leaders with his brother Turenne.
 Cardinal Mazarin won him over (1650) by promising him high office and compensations for the cessions of Sedan and Raucourt, exchanged in 1651 for the duchies of Albret and Château-Thierry, the counties of Auvergne and Évreux, and several other lands.

 He died at Pontoise, near Paris, in 1652 and was buried in Évreux.
 His and his wife's bodies were moved to Cluny where they arrived in 1692.

 Tomb monument

-Between 1697 and 1707, the duke's son, Émmanuel-Théodose de la Tour d'Auvergne, cardinal de Bouillon, commissioned the sculptor Pierre Le Gros the Younger to create a family monument to be erected in Cluny Abbey, of which the cardinal was abbott.
+Between 1697 and 1707, the duke's son, Émmanuel-Théodose de la Tour d'Auvergne, cardinal de Bouillon, commissioned the sculptor Pierre Le Gros the Younger to create a family monument to be erected in Cluny Abbey, of which the cardinal was abbot.
 All the sculptures were finished by 1707 and shipped to Cluny, where they arrived in 1709 but were not even being unpacked for nearly a century because Bouillon had grossly disobeyed Louis XIV and was declared an enemy of the state.
 The sculptures are today displayed in the Hôtel-Dieu in Cluny.

 Children

-Frédéric Maurice and his wife Éléonor de Bergh had five sons and four daughters:
+Frédéric Maurice and his wife Éléonor van den Bergh had five sons and four daughters: